tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 TigerBeetle's simulator, the VOPR ([./vopr.md](./vopr.md)), can run an entire cluster on a single thread, injecting various storage faults and infinitely speeding up time.
 VOPR combines a smart workload generator, swarm testing and a thousand CPU cores.
-It makes is easy to exercise all the possible behaviors of the system.
+It makes it easy to exercise all the possible behaviors of the system.

 Crucially, unlike formal proofs and model checking, the simulation testing exercises a specific